Instances Where A Business Could Need The Services of An Auckland Commercial Lawyer

 When a business is first formed, the lawyer will advise the founders on the type of corporate structure to use.
 This will one that will best suit their aims and ambitions.
 The lawyer will draw up the paperwork as necessary, and file with the necessary government documents.

 A business might be a sole-trader i.e. a person working on their own.
-Another option is that a business could be formed as a partnership, meaning that the business consists of two or more people working in concert to run the business.
-Thirdly, a business can be a corporation, which means that a separate entity is formed to protect the owners from possible liability and to give the business a more permanent identity.
+Another option is that a business could be a partnership.
+This means that the business consists of two or more people working together.
+Thirdly, a business can be a corporation.
+This is a separate entity formed to protect the owners from possible liability.
+It also can give the business a more permanent identity.